preprio/prepr-nextjs/README.md

 }
 ```

+### Middleware functionality
-The PreprMiddleware accepts a request and optional response property and returns a `NextRequest` object.
+The `PreprMiddleware` accepts a request and optional response property and returns a `NextRequest` object.
 This is done so you are able to chain your own middleware to it.

-### Middleware functionality
-The PreprMiddleware function will check on every request if the `__prepr_uid` cookie is set.
-If it is not set it will generate a new UUID and set it as a cookie.
-Then it returns a `Prepr-Customer-Id` header with the value of the `__prepr_uid` cookie.
-This makes for easy personalization & A/B testing implementation.
+The `PreprMiddleware` function checks every request if the `__prepr_uid` cookie is set.
+If it isn't, the function generates a new UUID and sets it as a cookie.
+Then it returns a `Prepr-Customer-Id` header with the value of the `__prepr_uid` cookie to simplify your personalization and A/B testing implementation.

-If the `PREPR_ENV` environment variable is set to `preview`, the PreprMiddleware function will also check for searchParams `segments` and `a-b-testing` in the URL.
+If the `PREPR_ENV` environment variable is set to `preview`, the `PreprMiddleware` function also checks for searchParams `segments` and `a-b-testing` in the URL.
-If these searchParams are set, the PreprMiddleware will set the `Prepr-Segments` and `Prepr-AB-Testing` headers with the values of the searchParams, and store its value in a cookie.
+If these searchParams are set, the PreprMiddleware sets the `Prepr-Segments` and `Prepr-AB-Testing` headers with the values of the searchParams, and stores its value in a cookie.

 ## Usage
-To set up the headers with your API calls, you can call the `getPreprHeaders()` helper function.
-This will return an array of headers that you can spread in your fetch call.
+To set your API request headers to query adaptive content or A/B testing content, you can call the `getPreprHeaders()` helper function.
+It returns an array of headers that you can spread in your fetch call.
 See the example code below in the `page.tsx` file.

 ```javascript